broCapang/broCapang/README.md

 ## Education and Certifications

-- **Introduction to Networking (CISCO):** Completed a comprehensive introduction to networking course provided by CISCO, gaining foundational knowledge in networking concepts.
+- **Introduction to Networking by CISCO:** Completed a comprehensive introduction to networking course provided by CISCO, gaining foundational knowledge in networking concepts.

-- **SRWE CISCO (Switching, Routing, and Wireless Essentials):** Completed the SRWE CISCO course, focusing on essential skills in switching, routing, and wireless technologies.
+- **SRWE (Switching, Routing, and Wireless Essentials) by CISCO:** Completed the SRWE CISCO course, focusing on essential skills in switching, routing, and wireless technologies.

-- **CyberOps Cisco:** Attained certification in CyberOps from CISCO, emphasizing practical skills in cybersecurity operations and monitoring.
+- **Cisco CyberOps:** Attained certification in CyberOps from CISCO, emphasizing practical skills in cybersecurity operations and monitoring.

-- **Network Security Cisco:** Completed a specialized course in network security from CISCO, gaining expertise in securing network infrastructure and data.
+- **Network Security by Cisco:** Completed a specialized course in network security from CISCO, gaining expertise in securing network infrastructure and data.

-- **ENSA Cisco (Enterprise Networking, Security, and Automation):** Completed the ENSA course from CISCO, acquiring skills in enterprise networking, security, and automation for building robust and efficient network environments.
+- **ENSA (Enterprise Networking, Security, and Automation) by CISCO:** Completed the ENSA course from CISCO, acquiring skills in enterprise networking, security, and automation for building robust and efficient network environments.